 What I’m getting at with all this is that while I was noticing myself in others, I noticed lots of other people going through the same growing pains as I was, last year.
 Considering what I witnessed for myself and for my friends last year, and for the world at large, I conclude that 2017 was a year of learning and growth (and devastating mistakes!), more so than other years.
 A deep divide between polar opposites became clearly visible within countries, and between countries too.
 I feel a tangible, visible result ringing in the air already.
 I think that it will begin to manifest in 2018 with a reset button, eventually yielding something like a global stock market crash, a biblical jubilee, and societal revolution, in which the mighty song of the soul crumbles the edifices, and we come together to rebuild the towers of our grandfathers into more natural strongholds for the inhabitants of earth.
 We shall see on how grand a scale it manifests.

 I tell my music students when they make mistakes, to never despair, because making a mistake is the best way to learn.
 It may have messy consequences, but the synapses that form during our chagrin are indeed clean.
 We can then strive to always make new mistakes, being compassionate with ourselves rather than conforming to impossible expectations of perfection, and compassionate with the mistakes others, since they are all beings so similar to ourselves.

 Because of this, I celebrate the whole of us, of everything on the planet, in that mirror.
 I celebrate our journey together, our sweat and laughter, shouts and howls, tears and blood.
-I celebrate them because I believe our polar opposites are going to flip, and pull us together stronger than ever.
+I celebrate them because I believe our poles will eventually pull together again, stronger than ever.
 It is love that unites us, and unite we will.
 This is what I have seen in the mirror.